 and oppression against communities of color.
 We commit to working towards a

-future that lessens our reliance on the criminal legal system and support
+future that lessens our reliance on the criminal legal system and supports

 community-based alternatives.
 We will work to create and support the

-conditions that truly honors the value and dignity of people of color and the
+conditions that truly honor the value and dignity of people of color and the

 freedom for all of us to thrive.